 Life insurance.
 The need for life insurance usually declines or disappears once the minister is in or near retirement.
-The minister's children are probably financially independent.
-And by then enough assets may have been accumulated to cover the
+The minister's children are probably financially

 Countdown to Retirement

 This table can help ministers make the timely decisions that ensure a comfortable retirement.
 Since only the minister knows when he or she plans to retire, it is organized according to the number of years until then.
 If plans change, this checklist can be compressed into the time available.